• Menu

 On March 4, 2014, Without Walls International Church filed for Chapter 11 federal bankruptcy protection.
 In response, the Evangelical Christian Credit Union, which said the church owed it $29 million, called the filing a “litigation tactic” to prevent the foreclosure of two church locations.
 That same year, the United States Bankruptcy Court required the sale of properties.
 In response to this, Paula White stated that she had no responsibility in the matter as she had been on the Without Walls staff since 2012.

 Paula White would serve as senior pastor of the New Destiny Christian Center until May 2019.
-White became a personal minister to Donald Trump after he watched her television show in 2002 and is credited for having converted Trump to Christianity.
+White became a personal minister to Donald Trump after he watched her television show in 2002 and is credited with having converted Trump to Christianity.
 She was part of Trump’s Evangelical Advisory Board during his campaign for president, and she provided the invocation prayer during Trump’s inauguration ceremony.
 White also served as one of the president’s spiritual advisors and held Oval Office prayer circles with him.

 On November 4, 2020, White appeared in a Facebook Live stream in which she conducted a prayer service to secure Trump’s reelection, repeatedly calling on “angelic reinforcement” from “angels” from Africa and South America as well as “an abundance of rain.”
-This was after it became apparent from election results that Trump was losing to Biden.
+This was after it became apparent from the election results that Trump was losing to Biden.
 The video featured White leading the impassioned prayer that included praying in tongues.
 It quickly went viral across the Internet and received much criticism and ridicule.
 At the January 6 Capitol attack, she offered the opening prayer before Trump’s speech.

 Redevelopment